The CRISPIEST Shrimp Recipe

 Add the shrimp to the sauce and slightly toss until everything is covered.

 Let the shrimp marinate for at least 10 to 20 minutes, or up to 2 hours.
-Any longer than this and the acid will break down the proteins in the shrimp and they will get mushy.

-Serve with Sauces
+Serve with sauces.

 When the shrimp are cooked through, squeeze some extra lemon juice and sprinkle fresh parsley on top.